Reviews of The Return of the Living Dead (1985) and related work

 The Return of the Living Dead (1985)

-Black comedy with a keen edge of shock.
-It goes to surprising lengths to preserve psychological realism, unlike Re-Animator (1985), qualifying itself as one of very few successful comedy/horror combinations in existence.
-Also vaguely dystopian.
+Like Zombi 2 (1979), this franchise claims to be related to the Dead series, but isn’t really.
+It treat Romero’s original as if it were based on a true story distorted only for dramatic and legal reasons.
+The result is a black comedy with a keen edge of shock.
+It goes to surprising lengths to preserve psychological realism, unlike Re-Animator (1985), qualifying itself as one of few successful comedy/horror combinations in existence.
+It’s vaguely dystopian to boot.

 There are lots of neat touches throughout, such as the disclaimer reading “The events portrayed in this film are all true.
 The names are real names of real people and real organizations.”
 Beware of some amusingly bad supporting acting.
 Read up on the original script (which dodges the cheap epilogue of this one), and ask yourself what Ernie was probably doing in the 1940s.